Mission Accomplished (The Wire): Plot

-Daniels reports the success of his case to Burrell, referring to him as "Major Daniels."
+Daniels reports the success of his case to Burrell, who refers to him as "Major Daniels."
 Surprised at the belated promotion, Daniels is told by Burrell that his promotion has been approved due to the mayor's alliance with his wife Marla, and that with the Western District vacancy, he will be named District Commander immediately.
 Daniels celebrates the promotion with a public meal with Pearlman.
 Daniels tells Pearlman that now that Marla has obtained the mayor's support, she no longer needs him as her husband.

 McNulty visits the Western District and thanks Colvin for the information on Avon and tells him that Stringer is dead and Avon has been arrested.
 He also admits to Colvin that Stringer Bell was named as the informant on the warrant for Avon Barksdale's war room, in order to support the probable cause claim required for the warrant.
 McNulty assures Colvin that he thinks he is good police.

 McNulty visits Beadie Russell and tells her that he would be interested in pursuing a relationship with her.
 She asks what happened to prompt him to visit her, and he struggles to explain it.
 Eventually he settles by saying that he has finished something and confesses that he feels that the qualities that make him a good detective also make him wrong for everything else.
 Beadie invites McNulty in for a drink, but he declines.
 Instead, McNulty asks to meet her kids and she agrees.

 Daniels follows up on his threat to McNulty that he would have to leave the unit once the Barksdale case was over, although he appears willing to allow McNulty to stay on if he promised to remain loyal in the future.
 Daniels is surprised when McNulty accepts the dismissal readily, admitting that he would be better off doing something else.
 McNulty tells Daniels he plans to return to the Western District because it feels like home.